 Comparison: Farmers in 58 villages (1,033 farms) served as the comparison group and did not receive access to loans.

 In the second year of the evaluation, twenty villages from the comparison group who had not received loans in the previous year were provided either cash or maize loans (ten each).
 Additionally, 29 villages that received cash loans and 28 villages that received maize loans in year one did not receive loans during the second year of the study.
 This rotation was designed to measure the persistence of results for villages after just one year of receiving loans and isolate these effects from the impact of receiving loans both years.

 Eligible villages were offered the loans at the start of the lean season in January 2014 and January 2015.
 Farmers had the option to repay ZK 260 in cash or with four bags of maize after harvest each year (in July), although farming households from a few villages were randomly selected to repay the loan in cash only.
 Researchers conducted follow-up surveys predominantly during the lean season each year to measure outcomes related to labor allocation, daily earnings, agricultural output, and food consumption.

 Participation in the evaluation was voluntary and if farmers were unable to repay their loans, three attempts were made to request repayment, but no penalties were levied for defaults on the loans.
 Loan details, including size of the loans, interest rates and timing of both delivery and repayment, were designed through focus groups and vignettes that invited input from farmers in the study region.

 Results and policy lessons

 Overall, increasing access to credit during the lean season helped farming households allocate labor more efficiently, leading to improvements in productivity and well-being.

-Günther Fink, B. Kelsey Jack, and Felix Masiye “Seasonal Liquidity, Rural Labor Markets and Agricultural Production ” Working Paper, April 2018.
+Fink, Gunther, B. Kelsey Jack, and Felix Masiye.
+2020.
+“Seasonal Liquidity, Rural Labor Markets, and Agricultural Production."
+American Economic Review 110(11): 3351-3392.